Some Odds-On Favorite Ways to Visit the Homes of Lexington's Four-Legged Stars

 Ashford Stud, near Versailles (859-873-7088), is home to 2000 Derby winner Fusaichi Pegasus as well as 1995 Derby winner Thunder Gulch and will show their majestic stallions by appointment.
 Giant's Causeway, whose stud fee is $100,000, also resides here.
 Like a growing number of stallions, many of Ashford Stud's travel to the Southern hemisphere after the Kentucky breeding season ends, so they may not be at home July through January.

-WinStar Farm encompasses about 1,400 acres of majestic Bluegrass landscape, with divisions for stallions, broodmares, foals and yearlings as well as a racing stable.
+WinStar Farm encompasses about 1,800 acres of majestic Bluegrass landscape, with divisions for stallions, broodmares, foals and yearlings as well as a racing stable.
 WinStar bred the 2010 Kentucky Derby Winner Super Saver.
-(As of May, he is still out on the racing circuit.)
 Public tours meet at the new Stallion barn and are given Mondays, Wednesdays and Fridays (except holidays and Oaks Day) at 1 p.m. by appointment only.
 Please call (859) 297-1328 to make an appointment, at least 24 hours in advance.

 While the following farms may not have a Kentucky Derby winner, they have their own unique history as well as lavish barns and landscaping.